mutanyi/foundation-maker/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-**FoundationMaker** is a code generator for use with the Laravel PHP framework (5.3 and up) Artisan command line tool.
+**FoundationMaker** is a code generator for use with the Laravel PHP framework (5.3) Artisan command line tool.
+FoundationMaker has not been developed for Laravel 5.4 as of yet.

 FoundationMaker adds 19 new artisan commands, providing ready-made templates for CRUD generation, Views and Datagrids, with ajax-powered search, column sorts and pagination.
 You can create, migrate and test a foundation of code with crud and views in under a minute.
 You can also make your own custom templates and tokens for use with FoundationMaker.
 There is also a command to make an instant social app.